kashifaltaf/playground/README.md

 ## Usage

 Open `index.html` in your web browser.
-The page shows clocks for several cities and updates the times every second.
+The page starts with your local time prominently displayed.
+Use the controls at the top to toggle dark mode, switch between analog and digital displays, and add clocks for other cities.
+Select a country and then a city and press **Add Clock** to create a new clock.
+Settings are saved in `sessionStorage` for the duration of your browser session.